Dr. Yvette Stupart is a clinical counselor and educator. She gives insights on how to experience emotional health and relational well-being.

 Identify helpful behaviors that occurred, and continue with them

-4. Final Session
+The Final Session

 In addition, the couple had finally started planning the finances together, and this had a positive ripple effect on many other areas of their family life.
-They expressed strong commitment to the process of change in their relationship, and specifically to continue to communicate with each other on their finances.
+They expressed a strong commitment to the process of change in their relationship, and specifically to continue to communicate with each other on their finances.

 Mary and John were now mobilizing the resources that they needed to develop workable solutions for their situation.
 However, it was their expressed wish that the therapist continue for a few more sessions.
 They pointed out that although they had learned what the solutions were, and how to accomplish them, they felt they needed more of the therapist's guidance.

-In response to the couple's request, the therapist scheduled two follow up sessions.
-In these sessions, the therapist explored areas how the couple’s spiritual resources could enhance the change process.
+In response to the couple's request, the therapist scheduled two follow-up sessions.
+In these sessions, the therapist explored areas of how the couple’s spiritual resources could enhance the change process.
 For example, the couple decided to get involved in the couples’ ministry in their local church.
 Also, to help the couple maintain counseling gains, specific questions were asked like, “What are you currently doing that you want to make sure you are still doing one year from now?”

 References and Further Reading